-- Rights against Non-discrimination.
-Some state law prohibits discrimination against you because you exercised any your rights under state law, including, but not limited to, by: denying you access to goods or services; charging different prices or rates for goods or services, including through the use of discounts or other benefits or imposing penalties; providing a different level or quality of goods or services; or suggesting that you will receive a different price or rate for goods or services or a different level or quality of goods or services.
+Rights against Non-discrimination.
+Some jurisdictions prohibit discrimination against you because you exercised any your rights under applicable law, including, but not limited to, by: denying you access to goods or services; charging different prices or rates for goods or services, including through the use of discounts or other benefits or imposing penalties; providing a different level or quality of goods or services; or suggesting that you will receive a different price or rate for goods or services or a different level or quality of goods or services.

 Depending on your jurisdiction of residence, these rights may be restricted in various ways.
 We will respect your rights as required by applicable law and this Policy.